DeepRobot2020/T1P2_Traffic-Sign-Classifier/writeup_template.md

 If a well known architecture was chosen:
 * What architecture was chosen?
-(LeNet, with more layers on first layer CNN)
+(LeNet, with more depth on first layer CNN)
 * Why did you believe it would be relevant to the traffic sign application?
-(The problems are similar: we are tring to classify images.
-However, the traffic sign problems have more details, that's why I add more layers in the first CNN layer )
+(The problems are similar: we are trying to classify images.
+However, the traffic sign problems have more details, that's why I add more depth in the first CNN layer )

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well (With epoches 30, I am able to achieve 0.94 prediction accuracy )?